Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 - Maintain a strong working relationship with the project’s senior leadership team and provide input as needed on technical approach and direction

-- Develop strong working relationships and a regular dialogue on activity progress and challenges with Project staff in Kyiv and remotely located staff providing short-term technical assistance.
+- Develop strong working relationships and a regular dialogue on activity progress and challenges with relevant Project staff in Kyiv and remotely located staff providing short-term technical assistance.

 - Develop strong working relationships with the government of Ukraine, relevant stakeholders and institutions, balancing the varied interests of these stakeholders and fostering collaboration and partnership